b-rodrigues/fput/manuscript/tidyverse.md

     ## 16        u.k. 19 0.05882353
     ## 17      u.s.a.
 19 0.05882353

 Only countries with values in both datasets were returned.
-It’s almost every country from `gasoline`, apart from Germany (called “germany west” in `pwt` and “germany” in `gasoline`.
+It's almost every country from `gasoline`, apart from Germany (called “germany west” in `pwt` and “germany” in `gasoline`.
 I left it as is to provide an example of a country not in `pwt`).
-Let’s also look at the variables:
+Let's also look at the variables:

 ``` sourceCode r
 glimpse(gas_pwt_inner)